 If your loan qualified to be more than you received, you can amend it and receive that amount.
 If you qualified for a PPP loan and gave it back, you can receive the loan back.
 Any changes in the rules, you can reapply for the difference under this newly formed act.

 There is a lot of information to digest involving PPP loans.
-If you have any questions about the specifics of this legislation or how it applies to your situation, please feel free to reach out to Anna via email or set up a meeting on her calendar through this link.
+If you have any questions about the specifics of this legislation or how it applies to your situation, please feel free to reach out to us via email or by filling out this contact form.